quarkslab/qbindiff/doc/source/basicex.rst

    import qbindiff
-   from qbindiff import LoaderType primary = qbindiff.Program(LoaderType.binexport, "/path/to/primary.BinExport")
+   from qbindiff import LoaderType primary = qbindiff.Program("/path/to/primary.BinExport") secondary = qbindiff.Program("/path/to/secondary.BinExport")
-   secondary = qbindiff.Program(LoaderType.binexport, "/path/to/secondary.BinExport")

 At this point, we can create our differ object configuring all the **parameters** by passing them to the constructor